2023 Rutgers University strike: Course of the strike

 The strike was first announced during a virtual "town hall meeting" held over Zoom on the evening of Sunday, April 9, 2023.
 Shortly after the strike was announced, Jonathan Holloway wrote in an email to the Rutgers community: "To say that this is deeply disappointing would be an understatement, especially given that just two days ago, both sides agreed in good faith to the appointment of a mediator to help us reach agreements."
 Later that night, Governor Phil Murphy requested for union leaders and university administrators to meet at his office in Trenton to have a "productive dialogue".

 The strike began on April 10 at 9 a.m.
 At the time of the strike's start, 284 days had passed since the last union contract with Rutgers expired.
 Three unions participated in the strike: the Rutgers AAUP-AFT (American Association of University Professors – American Federation of Teachers), the PTLFC-AAUP-AFT (Rutgers Adjunct Faculty Union), and the Biomedical and Health Sciences of New Jersey (AAUP-BHSNJ).
-The unions claimed in a statement that "the administration doesn't understand that we are determined to fight together for equal pay for equal work, a living wage for all, real job security, race and gender equity, and a fair salary increase.
+The unions stated that "the administration doesn't understand that we are determined to fight together for equal pay for equal work, a living wage for all, real job security, race and gender equity, and a fair salary increase.
 We have no other choice than to go on strike to build a university that truly values its workers and its students."

 During the negotiations in Trenton, Murphy urged Holloway not to take legal action against the strikers until further developments could be made, but Holloway warned that he would take legal action if no movement towards an agreement could be made.
 Murphy's suggestion to use state funding to help end the strike ignited controversy and accusations of setting "a dangerous precedent" among lawmakers.

 On April 13, an agreement was made for non-tenured professors to have "presumptive renewal," no longer requiring them to re-apply for their jobs every year.
 The strike was suspended on the morning of April 15 after Murphy announced a "framework agreement" had been reached.
 On May 1, the tentative contract was agreed to by union leaders.
 On May 8, the contract was voted on by all union faculty members, with 93 percent of votes in favor of ratification.